 The actual number of labor hours spent on the order is 250.
 Once we have this data, we can estimate the manufacturing overheads and the total cost as follows:

 |Manufacturing overheads ($270 × 250)||67,500|

 |Total cost under traditional product costing system||143,100|

 In activity-based costing, direct materials cost, cost of purchased components and labor cost remains the same as in traditional product costing.
 However, the value of manufacturing overheads assigned is more accurately estimated.
-The following worksheet estimates the manufacturing overheads that should be assigned to the order of Platinum Interiors:
+The following worksheet estimates the manufacturing overhead costs that should be assigned to the order of Platinum Interiors: